the-wise-lab/eeg-trigger-js/README.md

 - All trigger communication is asynchronous using Promises.
 - For precise timing, consider browser limitations and network latency.
 - Cross-Origin Resource Sharing (CORS) may need to be enabled on your server if the web page is hosted on a different domain.
+- For maximum timing precision:
+  1. Enable performance mode with `eegTrigger.setPerformanceMode(true, true)`
+  2. Minimize browser activity during critical measurements
+  3. Consider using a dedicated machine for experiments
+  4. If possible, run the API server locally on the same machine